 Indonesia increased efforts to have certified sustainable hectares of palm oil plantations, where plantations follow specific social and environmental standards.
-However, with just under two million hectares certified, the rest of the 12 million hectares of the country's oil palm plantations are not certified sustainable.
+However, certified palm oil production is still only a small portion of the palm oil produced worldwide .
 In Latin America, just over 340 thousand hectares planted with oil palm trees have a sustainability certification.